 All trainers must be approved in writing by the Regional Commissioner, Area Director and Section Director.

-In the AYSO Reference Manual under Article One: Use of AYSO Name, Trademarks, Mailing List, AYSO's Licensing Program, Paying Volunteers, Part 2.5 in the last paragraph it states: AYSO is a volunteer organization and does not condone or approve of the use of paid volunteers such as trainers of coaches.
-The use of such personnel is contrary to the basic philosophy of AYSO.
+In the AYSO Reference Manual under Article One: Use of AYSO Name, Trademarks, Mailing List, AYSO's Licensing Program, Paying Volunteers, Part 2.5 in the last paragraph it states: AYSO is a volunteer organization and doesn't condone or approve the use of paid volunteers, such as trainers of coaches.
+The use of such personnel is contrary to the basic philosophies of AYSO.

 - When and where is the next coaching course I need to take?

 All coaching courses that are registered with the National Office are entered into eAYSO.
 Anyone is allowed access to eAYSO by going through a short one-time registration process on the home page.
 Once in the eAYSO database you go into Lookup/Course and fill in the criteria you need.
 Alternatively, you may contact the Programs Department at (800) 872-2976 and someone will assist you.

 - Where and how can I obtain coaching equipment?